ShindeR2002/-Data-Science--Data-Analytics--Machine-Learning-projects../README.md

 ## Model Evaluation & Results
 The model was validated using a blind test set to ensure high generalizability.
 Evaluation focused on both statistical accuracy and the decisiveness of the probability scores.
+To prevent data leakage, all temporal windows were generated strictly within individual engine lifecycles, and no future-cycle information was used during training.

 | Metric | Score | Interpretation |
 | :--- | :--- | :--- |